Proper host tuning can lead to up to 100x performance increases.

 TCP uses what is called the "congestion window", or CWND, to determine how many packets can be sent at one time.
 The larger the congestion window size, the higher the throughput.
 The TCP "slow start" and "congestion avoidance" algorithms determine the size of the congestion window.
 The maximum congestion window is related to the amount of buffer space that the kernel allocates for each socket.
 For each socket, there is a default value for the buffer size, which can be changed by the program using a system library call just before opening the socket.
 There is also a kernel enforced maximum buffer size.
 The buffer size can be adjusted for both the send and receive ends of the socket.

 To get maximal throughput it is critical to use optimal TCP send and receive socket buffer sizes for the link you are using.
 If the buffers are too small, the TCP congestion window will never fully open up.
 If the receiver buffers are too large, TCP flow control breaks and the sender can overrun the receiver, which will cause the TCP window to shut down.
 This is likely to happen if the sending host is faster than the receiving host.
 Overly large windows on the sending side is not usually a problem as long as you have excess memory; note that every TCP socket has the potential to request this amount of memory even for short connections, making it easy to exhaust system resources.

-The optimal buffer size is twice the bandwidth*delay product of the link:
+The optimal buffer size is twice the bandwidth*delay product (see also a helpful BDP calculator) of the link:

 buffer size = 2 * bandwidth * delay

 The ping program can be used to get the delay.
 Determining the end-to-end capacity (the bandwidth of the slowest hop in your path) is trickier, and may require you to ask around to find out the capacity of various networks in the path.
 Tools such as pathrate will also give you an estimate of the network capacity.
 Since ping gives the round trip time (RTT), this formula can be used instead of the previous one:

 buffer size = bandwidth * RTT